Marvin Harrison Jr. vs Michael Pittman: The Full Breakdown

-Marvin Harrison (8.9 PPG) and Michael Pittman (9.6 PPG) produced nearly identical fantasy numbers in 2025.
+Marvin Harrison Jr. (8.9 PPG) and Michael Pittman (9.6 PPG) produced nearly identical fantasy numbers in 2025.
 When two wide receivers are this close on a per-game basis, the weekly matchup matters more than the season-long resume.
-Marvin Harrison played 12 games for the Arizona Cardinals; Michael Pittman suited up 17 times for the Pittsburgh Steelers.
+Marvin Harrison Jr. played 12 games for the Arizona Cardinals; Michael Pittman suited up 17 times for the Indianapolis Colts.

 A 0.7-point per-game gap over a full season is essentially noise.
 It means one extra catch, one fewer target, or a single broken play away from flipping the script.
 For a weekly start/sit call between these two, matchup analysis matters far more than the season line.

-Bye weeks matter for roster construction: Marvin Harrison sits Week 11 while Michael Pittman is off Week 9.
+Bye weeks matter for roster construction: Marvin Harrison Jr. sits Week 14 while Michael Pittman is off Week 13.
 If you are deciding between the two as a season-long roster hold, the staggered byes actually work in your favor.